emqx/emqx/docs/source/config.rst

 etc/emqttd.config
 -----------------

-The main configuration file for emqttd broker.
+This is the main emqttd broker configuration file.

 File Syntax
 -----------

-The config consists of a list of Erlang Applications and their environments.
+The file users the standard Erlang config syntax, consists of a list of erlang applications and their environments.

 .. code:: erlang